shield-h2020/trust-monitor/README.md

 PA_URL = "https://reverse_proxy/nfvi_attestation_info" # should not be changed

-PA_SEC_TIMEOUT = 3 # can be modified to set a maximum timeout for each
+PA_SEC_TIMEOUT = 30 # can be modified to set a maximum timeout for each
                    # attestation request
 ```

 ## Audit information

 The Trust Monitor embeds an audit logic which allows to store and retrieve
 past attestations for a specific node.
-The audit logs are stored for convenience
+Data is stored on HDFS for availability
-under the `connectors/dare-connector/audit` dir, which is mounted as a volume
+and resiliency, with configuration available under `connectors/dare_connector/dare_settings.py`.
-by Docker Compose script.
 The audit API is accessible as follows;

 ```
 https://<TRUST_MONITOR_BASE_URL_OR_IP>/audit/